-- 1. Know the origin of Public Management. - 2. know the origin of Classical Organization Theory - 3.
-Appreciate the influence of Ancient Rome in the growth of the administrative principles.

-- 4. Know the link between the Military and Public Administration - 5.
-Compare military and civilian principles
+- explain the origin of Public Management - identify the origin of Classical Organisation Theory - appreciate the influence of Ancient Rome in the growth of the administrative principles. - analyse the link between the Military and Public Administration - compare military and civilian principles.

-3.1.
-The Origins of Public Management
+3.1 The Origins of Public Management

-Civilization and administration have always gone hand in hand.
-Since ancient times, a city was defined by the walls created for its defense.
+Civilisation and administration have always gone hand in hand.
+Since ancient times, a city was defined by the walls created for its defence.
 Even today many municipalities will award someone a key to the city in symbolic remembrance of when the only way into a city was through a locked gate in the wall.
-This meant that once primitive tribes gathered in cities-when they literally became civilized (meaning to live in cities)- they had to be sufficiently organized for war to build their stronghold and defend it from attackers.
+This meant that once primitive tribes gathered in cities-when they literally became civilised (meaning to live in cities)-they had to be sufficiently organised for war to build their stronghold and defend it from attackers.
 This necessitated a sophisticated system of administration.
 Cities without walls only became possible in relatively recent times, when an overarching state authority was able to impose peace over a large area.